phramusca/RomManager/README.md

 Select the folder containing your ROM sets.
 It must include subfolders:
 - Named according to [supported console names](#supported-consoles)
 - Containing `.7z` archive files (or `.dsk` files for Amstrad CPC only)

+**Important**: RomManager expects ROMs to be organized in console-specific folders.
+It will not automatically group ROMs from different locations.

 ### Destination Folder